light1726/light1726.github.io/vvcc-demo/index.md

 <h2>2.
 Comparison models and their implementations<a name="implementations"></a></h2>

-<h3>Below lists the implementations we used in our experiments.
-We adopt the same test set.</h3>
+<h3>Below lists the compared models we used in our experiments.
+We adopt the same test set for all of them.</h3>

 [SC-GlowTTS: Google Colab](https://colab.research.google.com/drive/1yyQDc-xWCqa2g-d1joW_goqbYZKaImsJ?usp=sharing)